curexe/SmartPay-API/latest_version/v2-0/README.md

 # How-To

-If you are unfamilar how to query APIs our [How-To Guide](how-to.md) shows the basics demonstraited with a free tool called PostMan to help you get started.
+If you are unfamilar how to query APIs our [How-To Guide](how-to.md) shows the basics demonstrated with a free tool called PostMan to help you get started.

 # API Overview